olena-syrotenko/java-multithreading/README.md

 ```
 ### Optimization

 **_Latency_** - the time of compilation of a single task.
-To improve perfomance according to latency criteria, we need to reduce time by breaking tasks into multiple ones.
-To achive the most effective optimization we need to check next steps:
+To improve performance according to latency criteria, we need to reduce time by breaking tasks into multiple ones.
+To achieve the most effective optimization we need to check next steps:
 1. The optimal number of threads is the number of cores if all threads are runnable independently and without interruption and nothing else is running on CPU.
 If there is some background tasks, the optimal number of thread is difference between total core number and cores for background tasks. (_e.g._ if we have 8 cores and some background tasks, the optimal number of threads is equal to 6)
 2. It is necessary to compare the cost of execution of a task in single-threaded and multi-threaded cases for as many values as possible from the interval of execution of the task. (_e.g._ if the task is simple and takes little time, the time spent creating threads can increase the total execution time in a multi-threaded solution)
 3. It is necessary to assess the ability to divide the task into subtasks.

 **_Throughput_** - the amount of tasks completed in a gain period.
-To improve perfomance according to throughput criteria and perfom as many tasks as possible as fast as possible, we need to running independent tasks in parallel.
+To improve performance according to throughput criteria and perform as many tasks as possible as fast as possible, we need to running independent tasks in parallel.
 It allows to skip pre- and postprocess steps and not to waste time for context switching.
-To achive the most effective optimization we can use a _thread pool_:
+To achieve the most effective optimization we can use a _thread pool_:
 1. Best strategy - handling each request on a different thread.
 2. If we need to execute CPU intensive tasks, the number of threads should be equal the number of cores.
 3. If we need to execute IO intensive tasks (e.g DB or API calling), the number of threads should be more than the number of cores.